How we detect premades

 ⛓ Confirmed member

-A player confirmed to be in the leader's premade, in either of two ways.
+A player confirmed to be in the leader's premade, in any of three ways.
 By history — they keep landing on the leader's team, measured by share of their own games (not raw count, so a regular who just plays a lot stays clear).
-Or by mercing in with the leader — they entered as a mercenary alongside the leader this match (a deliberate, coordinated act; more on that below).
+By mercing in with the leader — they entered as a mercenary alongside the leader this match (a deliberate, coordinated act; more on that below).
+Or by doing it again and again — three or more separate matches entering a mercenary stack beside that same leader.

 ≈ Likely premade (mercenary stack)